 Ensuring good terms of employment

 If you hire staff, you have to deal with terms of employment.
-Read what the rules are to be a good employer.
+Read what different conditions there are and what rules you must follow.

 What are terms of employment?

-Terms of employment are the terms on which an employee works for you.
+Terms of employment are the terms or agreements you make with your employees about the work they do.
 For example, salary and working hours.
 Oral agreements on employment conditions are valid.
 But it is better to put the agreements in writing.
 You do this in an employment contract.
+This is a contract between you and your employee.

 Types of terms of employment